ToolsDAO/CETF-Notes/Pomelo-Pitch-Notes.md

 It might be clearer to rephrase these sentences to something like this:

 Since traders are naturally incentivized to arbitrage when prices deviate, the price of EOSETF is essentially pegged to the prices of the underlying assets in the fund.

+Since traders are naturally incentivized to arbitrage when prices deviate, the price of EOSETF has been essentially pegged to the prices of the underlying assets in the fund.